High-value, high-risk and vital public records

-Policy requirement 4 in the Records governance policy requires all agencies to treat permanent, high-value and high-risk records as a priority.
+Policy requirement 4 in the Records governance policy requires all public authorities to treat permanent, high-value and high-risk public records as a priority.

-Permanent records are the records produced or received by your agency that are of enduring value to Queensland.
-Find out how to identify permanent records.
+Permanent public records are the public records produced or received by your public authority that are of enduring value to Queensland.
+Find out how to identify permanent public records.

-High-value records are the records that the agency could not or would have great difficulty operating without.
+High-value public records are the public records that the public authority could not or would have great difficulty operating without.

-High-risk records are the records that pose a significant risk to the agency if they were misused, lost, damaged or deleted prematurely.
+High-risk public records are the public records that pose a significant risk to the public authority if they were misused, lost, damaged or deleted prematurely.

-While all high-value records are also high-risk, not all high-risk records are high-value.
+While all high-value public records are also high-risk, not all high-risk public records are high-value.

 Find out how to assess and prioritise risks.

-Knowing what and where your agency's vital records are will help your agency maintain or re-establish operations during or after a disruption.
+Knowing what and where your public authority's vital public records are will help your public authority maintain or re-establish operations during or after a disruption.

-You should include a vital records plan with your agency's business continuity and disaster management plans.
+You should include a vital public records plan with your public authority's business continuity and disaster management plans.

 - have been identified and registered